sourcey/sourcey.com/source/2015-06-18-android-horizontally-scrolling-pan-scan-and-zoom-image-gallery.md

 The current code takes an array of image URLs and renders them asynchronously with `Glide`, but if you want to modify the code to display local resources, or even exchange Glide with another rendering library, then it should be fairly straight forward as the implementation is very simple.

-I hope you've found this article useful, and through it you can save some precious development hours.
+I hope you've found this article useful, so drop me a shout if it's saved you some precious development hours.
 As usual, the full source code is up on Github:

 <center>
 <p><a class="action-button button radius" target="_blank" href="https://github.com/sourcey/imagegallerydemo" title="Get the Code on Github">Get the Code on Github</a></p>